thomaswilburn/conspiracy/readme.rst

 Web components provide developers with a toolkit for building blocks of UI that are easy to reason about and compose.
 However, the current family of APIs has a substantial gap when it comes to populating the contents of components.
 With the removal of HTML imports, there is no longer an easy way to bundle a ``<template>`` with your custom element definition, and there was never really a built-in method to bind data to parts of that template.

-Conspiracy aims to fill that gap, and to do so according to a set of premises that are philosophically congruent with web components.
-These premises make Conspiracy, like its namesake, peculiarly opinionated but (I hope) internally coherent.
+Conspiracy aims to fill that gap, and to do so according to a set of principles that are philosophically consistent with web components.
+These premises make Conspiracy peculiarly opinionated but (I hope) internally coherent (hence the name).
 They are:

 * The DOM is not something to be avoided or abstracted away.
 It's the fundamental grain of the platform.
 * It's easier to reason about and debug templates that are written as annotations to regular HTML, not as a series of nested function expressions.
-* It's easier to create and debug a mutable view object than to manage hooks that hide state behind a chain of functions.
-* New syntax and JavaScript building blocks (such as property getters and ``Proxy`` objects) allow us to generate a simpler view object from a complex internal state.
 * Custom elements are best designed around a flow of properties and attributes flowing "down" the document tree, and events bubbling back up.
-* Encapsulation guarantees from custom elements and shadow DOM mean that we can incorporate patterns that make class-based JavaScript easier to understand.
 * Shadow DOM is most effective in moderation, with a shallow tree.
 To compose components, it's better to use ``<slot>`` than to nest shadow DOM repeatedly.
+* It's easier to create and debug a mutable view object than to manage hooks that hide state behind strictly-ordered function calls.
+* Leaning into a full range of language syntax and features makes component design more expressive, not less.
+For example, we can leverage new syntax and JavaScript building blocks (such as property getters and ``Proxy`` objects) to generate a simpler "view model" of complex internal state.
+* Just as we can use JavaScript syntax to streamline our component, the encapsulation guarantees of web components allow us to make class-based syntax easier to understand and predict.
 * We should be able to load markup from strings for now, in order to perform well with bundlers like Rollup and baseline ES modules, but aim for a future where module type assertions make single-file components (combining HTML, CSS, and JavaScript) ``import``-able again.

 In practice, Conspiracy feels closer to Vue or Svelte than to React or Lit.
-However, it provides less "sugar" than those frameworks by default.
+However, it provides less "sugar" than those frameworks by default (with a corresponding reduction in JavaScript size).
 For more detailed comparisons, see the section below.

 Basic usage
 ===========

+This space intentionally left blank.

 Directory of directives
 =======================